stevenspiel/declarative_authorization/README.md

 See below for installation instructions.

-There is a decl_auth screencast by Ryan Bates](http://railscasts.com/episodes/188-declarative-authorization), nicely introducing the main concepts:
+There is a decl_auth screencast by [Ryan Bates](http://railscasts.com/episodes/188-declarative-authorization), nicely introducing the main concepts: